rweather/litton-tools/doc/drum-image-format.md

 * 3-digit address of the word in memory.
-* 10-digit value for the 40-bit word to place at the memory address, from most significant byte to lease significant byte.
+* 10-digit value for the 40-bit word to place at the memory address, from most significant byte to least significant byte.

-The data continues until end of file or until another "#" line is seen.
+The data continues until end of file.
-"#" starts a new header for a new drum image.
-This allows multiple program images to be concatenated for loading into memory as a single unit.

 Blank lines in the file are ignored.